Elaine Fantham: Education

-Fantham studied at Somerville College, Oxford, where she read Literae Humaniores and received a first class BA in 1954, converted to an MA in 1957.
+Elaine Fantham was born in Liverpool, United Kingdom.
+She studied at Somerville College, Oxford, where she read Literae Humaniores and received a first class BA in 1954, converted to an MA in 1957.
 She held a Leverhulme Research Fellowship at the University of Liverpool 1956–58.
 She completed her PhD at the University of Liverpool in 1965.
 Its thesis was entitled "A Commentary on the Curculio of Plautus", and was examined by R. G. Austin and O. Skutsch.

 Career

 Fantham taught in a secondary school for girls in St Andrews, Scotland, for seven years, and briefly at the University of St Andrews.
 She moved to Indiana University Bloomington, and was a visiting lecturer for two years (1966–68).
 Following this, Fantham moved to Toronto where she taught at the University of Toronto for eighteen years (1968–86), being also appointed a visiting professor at Ohio State University, in Columbus, Ohio, in 1983.
-She was chair of the Department of Classics at Princeton University from 1989 to 1992.
-In 1986 the university appointed her Giger Professor of Latin, a position which she held until her retirement in 2000.
+In 1986, Princeton University appointed her Giger Professor of Latin, a position which she held until her retirement in 2000., and she served as chair of its Department of Classics from 1989 to 1992.

 After retiring from Princeton University, Fantham lived in Toronto with her daughter, and continued to make significant contributions to the Department of Classics at the University of Toronto.
 She taught an annual course there from 2003.
 She was active as a mentor across Canada and around the world.